Immunotherapy for Lung Cancer

 Immunotherapy Side Effects for Lung Cancer

 Like other cancer treatments, lung cancer immunotherapy can cause side effects.
+This is because healthy cells could be destroyed by the immune system along with cancerous ones.

 • Appetite loss